Alzheimers forces a wife to face a harsh reality...

-While we are still awaiting decisions from many of the current festivals, MORAL COMPASS has already been awarded an "Official Selection" from the 2016 Toronto Film Week Film Festival, 2016 Hoboken International Film Festival, 2016 Noosa International Film Festival, the 2016 Atlantic City Cinefest, the 2016 Yonkers Film Festival (YoFi), the 2016 NYC Independent Film Festival and the 2017 Winter Film Awards Indie Film Festival.
+MORAL COMPASS was also awarded an "Official Selection" from the 2016 Toronto Film Week Film Festival, 2016 Hoboken International Film Festival, 2016 Noosa International Film Festival, the 2016 Atlantic City Cinefest, the 2016 Yonkers Film Festival (YoFi), the 2016 NYC Independent Film Festival and the 2017 Winter Film Awards Indie Film Festival.
 In addition, Kylie Garcelon was awarded Best Director Short Drama and Robyn Babina was awarded Best Supporting Actress Short Drama from the 2016 Atlantic City Cinefest.

 Annie McGreevey made her Broadway debut as a “Big Spender Girl” in

 Sweet Charity; played Marta (“Another Hundred People”) in both the